Samagra-Development/docs/docs/Admin - Adding External Data.md

 ---
 id: AdminAddingExternalData
-title: Adding Additional databases to Admin
-sidebar_label: Adding External Data
+title: Auto Database Integrations
+sidebar_label: Auto Database Integrations
 ---

+## 1. Overview

 Connecting to additonal databases can be done by creating an additional dataprovider for your database if it doesn't exist or using an existing one, example - Hasura can be connected to PSQL and has a dataprovider.
 Dataproviders can be built easily and for an example we have built one for FusionAuth which you can check out [here](https://github.com/ChakshuGautam/ra-data-fusionAuth).

 For a detailed view on how to build a dataprovider go to next section.

+## 2. Terminology and Setup

-## Data Providers
+### 2.1 Data Providers

 Whenever react-admin needs to communicate with the API, it calls methods on the Data Provider object.